albertonoys/PHP-LearnByDoing/Lesson5-Interfaces/Readme.md

 Interfaces allow us to specify the behavior that must be implemented by classes.
 Think about interfaces as a contract that needs to be honored if you want to implement it.

-Interfaces allows you to work fully abstracted from the implementations.
+Interfaces allow you to work fully abstracted from the implementations.

 ### Declaring interfaces
 ```php